matrixzj/documentations/pages/container/k8s_the_hardway_multi_masters.md

 ```

 ### `kubelet` Cert
 In order to be authorized by the Node authorizer, kubelets must use a credential that identifies them as being in the `system:nodes` group, with a username of `system:node:<nodeName>`.
 By default, `nodeName` is the host name as provided by `hostname`, or overridden via the kubelet option `--hostname-override`.
-So that, `group` should be aligned with `O`(Organization) in cert, and `username` aligned with `CN`(Common Name).
 Ref: [Kubernetes Using Node Authorization](https://kubernetes.io/docs/reference/access-authn-authz/node/)
 ```bash
 for sn in $(seq 1 3); do